platelminto/no-flame-hn/README.md

 - [x] Can't access an item's discussion if deemed 'controversial'.
 This includes comments & age links.
 - [x] Move comments threshold and ratio minimum to constants file.
 - [x] Move html stuff to separate folder.
+- [x] Add .css file that changes affected items.
+- [ ] Figure out how to style them.
 - [ ] Add tests.
-- [ ] Add .css file that changes affected items (lighten the whole entry?).
 - [ ] Handle Ask/Show HNs differently (they tend to have more comments even when not controversial, driving the 'normal' ratio down).
 - [ ] Mess around with ratio/comments threshold.
 - [ ] Make into extension.